 Deck Stair Handrails

 Handrails are installed on stairs to assist in ascending and descending by providing something to grasp for balance.
-Building codes require any flight of stairs with four or more rises to be built with a handrail on at least one side.
+Building and handrail codes require any flight of stairs with four or more rises to be built with a handrail on at least one side.

 Handrails are required on stairways and must meet specific guidelines.
 The top of the handrail must be between 34" - 38" above the nosing of the stair treads.
 It is important that your handrail be installed so that it runs the full length of the stairs and returns at the ends.